 Other Key Skills for 2019

 Beyond AI and data science, Maggioncalda emphasizes the value of some sector-specific skills and knowledge sets, including those applicable to the healthcare sector.
 As he notes, “Employment of healthcare occupations is projected to grow 18 percent from 2016 to 2026; that’s about 2.4 million new jobs, more than any other occupational group.”
 But the most important thing anyone can do in 2019 is learn to learn.

 “AI, data science, and industry skills may have been the most in-demand this past year, but it’s impossible to know if these same skills will dominate the market in the coming five to ten years,” says Maggioncalda.
-It is on this basis that he encourages everyone to learn how to learn.
-As he says, “Learning how to learn is the key to lifelong career success in today’s dynamic workforce.”
+As he explains, “Learning how to learn is the key to lifelong career success in today’s dynamic workforce.”
 So, how does one get started?
 Predictably, Maggioncalda highly recommends Barbara Oakley’s Coursera course on Learning How to Learn.
-The MOOC, which was originally shot in Oakley’s basement with the help of her husband and daughter for a mere $5000, is the most popular MOOC offered by Coursera and apparently, the most popular MOOC in the world.
+The MOOC, which was a DIY affair shot in Oakley’s own basement with the help of family on a budge of just $5000, is the most popular MOOC offered on the Coursera platform and apparently, the most popular MOOC in the world.